Click, don't pick! Fantastic Fungi at Longshaw

 Send us your photos!

 Volunteers at Longshaw are monitoring and recording fungi all year round.
 You can help us by taking photos of fungi which you find.
 No need to pick – just click!
 We’ll try to put a name to your finds for you.
-Send them to us at Peakdistrict.nationaltrust.org.uk with a GPS location if possible, and you can contribute to our conservation work
+Send them to us at Peakdistrict@nationaltrust.org.uk with a GPS location if possible, and you can contribute to our conservation work.

-Many fungi are poisonous, so take care, and always wash your hands before eating.
+Many fungi are poisonous, so take care, and have fun discovering the weird and wonderful of fungi at your feet.